 Providers display IC in various ways, so your statement may look different from this.
 (I told you statements were complex!)
 This is just one example of how providers can hide fees they claim to not charge.
 Padded IC is an unethical billing practice that breaks trust for all providers.

 As we’ve mentioned, determining if you’re a victim of padded IC can be a difficult task.
 We recommend working with a truly transparent provider if you’re looking to start accepting credit cards.
-If you currently accept credit cards, and are wondering whether your provider is giving you the runaround, you can cross-check current IC costs with your merchant statements.
+If you currently accept credit cards, and are wondering whether your provider is giving you the runaround, you can cross-check current IC costs with your merchant statements, or use our nifty Merchant Service Provider assessment checklist.
 If you’re not up to that challenge, get a statement analysis by a professional to weed out any shady billing.
 Don’t let providers take advantage of you!